orsonteodoro/gcf2/profiles/gaming/README.md

 ### Solution

-The rational solution, -Oflag(s) that are no less than 16.67 performance penalty is/are required to achive 25 FPS or more, so find the -Oflag level(s) that fits it.  -O3 (Solution by ricers), -O2 (Solution by distro), -Os (best case or by chance or trial or error).
+The rational solution, -Oflag(s) that are no less than 16.67 performance penalty is/are required to achieve 25 FPS or more, so find the -Oflag level(s) that fits.  -O3 (Solution by ricers), -O2 (Solution by distro), -Os (best case or by chance or trial or error).
 The side-effect is increased build time.

 The intuitive solution, performance bumps are done to get over the 50% drop, so keep bumping the -Oflag (through divide and conquer) until it appears to be 25 FPS.
 (Solution used by this repo).
-The side-effect is random increased runtime cost.
+One side-effect is random increased runtime cost.
 The quirk descriptions for performace degration are listed below.

 * No apparent performance penalty stays:  -O0
 * Observed visual studder bump:  -O1
-* Observed visual studder again bump:  -O2
+* Observed visual studder encountered again bump:  -O2
 * A trivial task not completed in 1 minute bump:  -O1
-* A trivial task not completed in 1 minute again bump:  -O2
+* A trivial task not completed in 1 minute encountered again bump:  -O2
 * 1.5+ minute durations with no artifacts:  -Ofast
 * 1.5+ minute durations with artifacts:  -O3

-* If the duration is still too long, a backtrack of the dependency chain bumps is made.
+* If the duration is still too long, a backtrack and evaluation of the dependency tree is made and -Oflag bumps are made to packages that may relate to the issue.
 Once it is found, we restore the -Oflag to -O0 for irrelevant packages.
-If a package is known to be slow (or is the performance bottleneck), no backtracking will be done.
+If a package is known to be slow (or is the performance bottleneck), backtracking will be cut short or end.

 ## Performance estimates